raygun101/MarkupKit/README.md

 <UILabel text="@hello"/>
 ```

 If the document's owner implements a method named `bundleForStrings`, localized string values will be loaded using the bundle returned by this method.
-As with `bundleForImages`, MarkupKit adds a default implementation of `bundleForStrings ` to `UIResponder` that returns the class bundle.
+As with `bundleForImages`, MarkupKit adds a default implementation of `bundleForStrings ` to `UIResponder` that returns the bundle that loaded the view.
 Subclasses can override this method to provide custom string loading behavior.
 If the owner does not implement `bundleForStrings`, the main bundle will be used.

 Additionally, if the owner implements a method named `tableForStrings`, the name of the table returned by this method will be used to localize string values.
 If the owner does not implement this method or returns `nil`, the default string table (_Localizable.strings_) will be used.
 A default implementation provided by `UIResponder` returns `nil`.